muratk5n/thirdwave/en/2018/05/inflation.md

 almost always highly correlated with wages.
 People need to have more than they have so they spend more, so prices increase.

 Wages come from employers, businesses.
-Because businesses work on credit, and credit is always newly printed money.
+Businesses work on credit, and credit is always newly printed money.
 Therefore when businesses hand out salaries they are handing out that new money.
 That could result in inflation, if there is too much credit out there, then the economy "stars to heat up" i.e. inflation.

 Note that bank credit does not come from bank customers' savings, they are printed money, so money base expands.
 The system works because